 |

-In addition, TVO publishes details of various risk factors, the impact that may occur, and management guidelines on Form 56-1 One Report 2023, Part 1-Section2: Risk Management, page 40-48.
+In addition, TVO publishes details of various risk factors, the impact that may occur, and management guidelines on Form 56-1 One Report 2024, Part 1-Section2: Risk Management, page 41-48.
+Risk Management, page 40-48.

 TVO prioritizes comprehensive management throughout the value chain to ensure sustainable operations.
 This involves risk management that considers potential impacts on the business, the environment, society, and adherence to good corporate governance practices.